bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

 11. Now you need to add at least one **Localization** to your subscription group.
 Save changes and select the group you've created in step 6 on the left pane.
 Fill **Subscription Group Display Name** and optionally set **Custom Name** if your app name if different than your service or publication name.
 Keep in mind that those values will be visible to the users.

-As you've probably noticed, we've skipped the **Review Information** section in product details.
-To fill up this section we first need to make an App Store call from our application in order to continue the configuration phase.
+As you've probably noticed, we've skipped the **Review Information** section on product details page.
+To fill up this section we first need to make an App Store call from our application in order to complete the configuration phase.

-**If you won't be able to fetch the purchasable products you've configured please note that it can take even a few hours for your products to register in iTunes Connect.**
+Remember to complete filling your Agreements, Tax, and Banking info in iTunes Connect.
+You can find it on iTunes Connect main page or in the dropdown on top left corner of the page.

 ## Setting up a test account